swajid/review_and_read_ahead/README.md

                  keep it in email and as positive as possible, but delegate as much as possible e.g. here is software that does that check for you or here is a paper that explains this stuff

+             If one cannot stay away from the difficult/lousy person/people subprocess:
+                 Work around them (extremely important)
+                 Keep work reproducible and keep their comments on record (e.g. Jupyter notebook code review
+                      if it's really necessary, keep notes on OneNote (that has a audio recording feature, ask before meeting starts if that's ok) Don't fall for excuses (can't find link or whatever) / use gantt chart if needed Share sections of work only (use chmod for folder permissions)

      Talk out loud

      "Don't respond to the negativity, focus on your own work, always" - dad